-Students may entertain their visitors in the lounges of Caroline Hall, in Parkway Place, in campus dining rooms, in the library, or the Cyber Cafe.
-Visitors may also be checked into Caroline Hall through the front desk during visitation hours.
-Guests should not be brought to class without prior permission from the instructor.
-Students are responsible for the behavior of their guests while they are on property owned or controlled by the University or in attendance at its sponsored events.
+Students are responsible for the behavior of their guests while on University property or in attendance at its sponsored events.

 The host students assume full responsibility for their guests' compliance with all University policies and procedures, including those specific to building hours and residence hall visitation.
-Students' whose guests do not comply with University policies and procedures may be subject to consequences, including but not limited to being assessed a Student Conduct violations.
+Students whose guests do not comply with University policies and procedures may be subject to consequences, including but not limited to being assessed a Student Conduct violation.